cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

 ##### Assign Group to User

-Go to Governance and Administraction , identity and click on User
+Go to Governance and Administraction, identity and click on User

 ![Assign Groups](images/8-ds-assign-group.png){#fig:ssp20-516-229-oracle-data-science-configuration}